corobotics/corobot-extras/design/build-notes.md

     `udevadm info -a -p $(udevadm info -q path -n /dev/video1)`

    (Make sure you are not looking at the built-in webcam!
 You may need /dev/video0 or /dev/video2 to get our cameras.)
+This will give you data about the whole USB chain, make sure you find the serial numbers for the cameras themselves.

 2. Use the serial numbers to write device rules
    (more details at <http://www.reactivated.net/writing_udev_rules.html>).